yegory/WorkoutApp/README.md

    - both have a grid panel
    - both have 3 flow panels in the same orders

-    `To solve this, I would refactor these common parts out into one abstract class, use it `
+    `To solve this, I would refactor these common parts out into one abstract class, and extend ExercisePanel and RoutinePanel using it`
-2) Trying to see if i broke my github commit.
-Still not sure
+2) I can reduce coupling